Table of Contents

-What to do during an earthquake?
+1. What to do during an earthquake?

 Some of the things that must be considered during an earthquake can be summarized as follows:

-1. When one is indoors during an earthquake:
+A. When one is indoors during an earthquake:

 The following things must be done if a person is indoors during an earthquake:

-Then, a safe place such as a table or desk must be looked for and the person must hide under it and hold on until the tremors subside.
+Then, a safe place such as a table or desk must be looked for, and the person must hide under it and hold on until the tremors subside.

-If a person is on the bed when an earthquake strikes then he/she must stay on the bed itself and cover his/her head with a pillow if there is no heavy lighting fixture above the bed.
+c.
+If a person is on the bed when an earthquake strikes, they must stay on the bed and cover their head with a pillow if there is no heavy lighting fixture above the bed.

-It is dangerous to run outside the building while it is shaking as in most of the cases it has been found that most of the injuries occur while attempting to run outside the building during an earthquake.
+It is dangerous to run outside the building while it is shaking, as in most cases, it has been found that most injuries occur while attempting to run outside the building during an earthquake.

 B. When one is outdoors during an earthquake:

 The following precautions must be taken when a person is outdoors during an earthquake:

+b.
 Once open space is sought, the person must stay there until the shaking stops.

 C. When one is in a moving vehicle during an earthquake:

 The precautions that must be taken when a person is in a moving vehicle can be listed as follows:

-It must be noted that the vehicle is stopped away from massive structures, utility and transmission towers, trees and overpasses.
+It must be noted that the vehicle is stopped away from massive structures, utility and transmission towers, trees, and overpasses.

-Proceeding through bridges, ramps as soon as the earthquake stops must be avoided as these structures may have been damaged due to the tremors.
+Proceeding through bridges and ramps as soon as the earthquake stops must be avoided as these structures may have been damaged due to the tremors.

 D. When one is trapped in fallen debris:

 If a person happens to be trapped in the counterparts of structures that have collapsed during the earthquake, the following practices may be beneficial:

+a.
 The person must remain calm and should not move around or kick up the accumulated dust particles.

+c.
 The lighting of matchsticks or lighters must be completely avoided.

-To call for help and rescue, shouting must be kept as the last alternative as it may result in inhaling of a large amount of dust thereby causing choking and suffocation.
+d.
+To call for help and rescue, shouting must be kept as the last alternative as it may result in inhaling a large amount of dust, thereby causing choking and suffocation.